alberto-martino/alberto-martino/README.md

 🗣️ I have a strong interest in International Organisations and Global Affairs!
 In 2020, I won a competition organised by the European Commission, Bocconi University and La Repubblica Newspaper with a paper on EU relations with the US and China.

-👨‍💼 Over the summer I worked as Research Assistant at the Department of Government @ LSE.
+👨‍💼 Over the summer I worked as a Research Assistant at the Department of Government @ LSE.

-## Current Projects

-💸 For DS105L, my teammates and I are currently working on a project analysing the impact of **education** on salary and job in the United States of America: stay tuned for more!

-🐍 Currently developing my R and SQL skills.
-And my French as well, _oui oui_ 🥖

 ## What comes next?